Copyright OTT-JAX

 def _quantile_normalization( inputs: jnp.ndarray, targets: jnp.ndarray, weights: float, **kwargs: Any ) -> jnp.ndarray: """Apply soft quantile normalization on a one dimensional array.""" num_points = inputs.shape[0] a = jnp.ones((num_points,)) / num_points ot = transport_for_sort(inputs, a, weights, **kwargs) return 1.0 / a * ot.apply(targets, axis=1)

-[docs]def quantile_normalization( inputs: jnp.ndarray, targets: jnp.ndarray, weights: Optional[jnp.ndarray] = None, axis: int = -1, **kwargs ) -> jnp.ndarray: r"""Renormalize inputs so that its quantiles match those of targets/weights.
-The idea of quantile normalization is to map the inputs to values so that the distribution of transformed values matches the distribution of target values.
-In a sense, we want to keep the inputs in the same order, but apply the values of the target.
-Args: inputs: the inputs array of any shape. targets: the target values of dimension 1.
-The targets must be sorted. weights: if set, the weights or the target. axis: the axis along which to apply the transformation on the inputs. kwargs: keyword arguments passed on to lower level functions.
-Of interest to the user are ``squashing_fun``, which will redistribute the values in ``inputs`` to lie in [0,1] (sigmoid of whitened values by default) to solve the optimal transport problem; ``cost_fn``, used in ``PointCloud``, that defines the ground cost function to transport from ``inputs`` to the ``num_targets`` target values (squared Euclidean distance by default, see ``pointcloud.py`` for more details); ``epsilon`` values as well as other parameters to shape the ``sinkhorn`` algorithm.
-Returns: A jnp.ndarray, which has the same shape as the input, except on the give axis on which the dimension is 1.
+[docs] def quantile_normalization( inputs: jnp.ndarray, targets: jnp.ndarray, weights: Optional[jnp.ndarray] = None, axis: int = -1, **kwargs: Any, ) -> jnp.ndarray: r"""Re-normalize inputs so that its quantiles match those of targets/weights.
+Quantile normalization rearranges the values in inputs to values that match the distribution of values described in the discrete distribution ``targets`` weighted by ``weights``.
+This transformation preserves the order of values in ``inputs`` along the specified ``axis``.
+Args: inputs: array of any shape whose values will be changed to match those in ``targets``. targets: sorted array (in ascending order) of dimension 1 describing a discrete distribution.
+Note: the ``targets`` values must be provided as a sorted vector. weights: vector of non-negative weights, summing to :math:`1`, of the same size as ``targets``.
+When not set, this defaults to the uniform distribution. axis: the axis along which the quantile transformation is applied. kwargs: keyword arguments passed on to lower level functions.
+Of interest to the user are ``squashing_fun``, which will redistribute the values in ``inputs`` to lie in :math:`[0,1]` (sigmoid of whitened values by default) to solve the optimal transport problem; :class:`cost_fn <ott.geometry.costs.CostFn>` object of :class:`~ott.geometry.pointcloud.PointCloud`, which defines the ground 1D cost function to transport from ``inputs`` to the ``num_targets`` target values; ``epsilon`` regularization parameter.
+Remaining ``kwargs`` are passed on to parameterize the :class:`~ott.solvers.linear.sinkhorn.Sinkhorn` solver.
+Returns: An array, which has the same shape as the input, except on the give axis on which the dimension is 1.
 Raises: A ValueError in case the weights and the targets are both set and not of compatible shapes. """ if weights is not None and weights.shape != targets.shape: raise ValueError( "The target weights and targets values should have the " f"same shape: {targets.shape} != {weights.shape}" ) if weights is None: num_targets = targets.shape[0] weights = jnp.ones((num_targets,)) / num_targets op = _quantile_normalization return apply_on_axis(op, inputs, axis, targets, weights, **kwargs)